FaroutYLq/xeda/README.md

 - Output the report in another txt file called "output".

 ## Usage
+### Simplest
+The simplest way to do a scan is to use the `batch_job.py` script, which submits the scanning jobs for both `dali` and `project2`.
+However, please keep in mind that if you want to do it this way, please change the paths which starts with `/home/yuanlq/...` to your own directory.

+### Canonical

 First please make sure you are in the developement environment.

 For typical usage, please check the examples below: